Labor Cost Calculator | How to Calculate Your True Labor Costs

 How to calculate labor costs

-Beyond knowing your total labor cost, the goal is to see how your costs relates to the revenue.
-The labor cost percentage shows that relationship and helps you know whether or not you’re maximizing profit.
+Beyond your total labor cost, you want to know how that cost relates to revenue.
+The labor cost percentage shows that relationship and tells you whether you're maximizing profit.

 Labor cost percentage = (labor costs for all employees / total revenue) x 100